-The financial statements for the six months ended 30 June 2022 have been prepared in accordance with International Accounting Standard 34 'Interim Financial Reporting', as adopted by the United Kingdom.
+The Financial Statements for the six months ended 30 June 2022 have been prepared in accordance with International Accounting Standard 34 'Interim Financial Reporting', as adopted by the United Kingdom.
 They do not include all of the information and disclosures required in the annual financial statements, and should be read in conjunction with the Group's 2021 Annual Report and Accounts which have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the United Kingdom.
-The interim condensed consolidated financial statements contained in this report are unaudited.
+The Financial Statements contained in this announcement are unaudited.

-The financial statements are presented in pound sterling (£) and all values are rounded to the nearest hundred thousand, except when otherwise indicated.
+The Financial Statements are presented in pound sterling (\pounds) and all values are rounded to the nearest hundred thousand, except when otherwise indicated.

-As described in note 4 In accordance with IAS 8, a retrospective restatement of the relevant prior period reported Financial Statements for the period to 30 June 2021 and the year to 31 December 2021 has taken place due to a change in revenue recognition policies relating to software licences and third-party services agreements resold on a standalone basis following the finalisation of an agenda decision by the IFRS Interpretation Committee [the 'Committee'].
+As described in note 4, in accordance with IAS 8, a retrospective restatement of the relevant prior period reported financial statements for the period to 30 June 2021 and the year to 31 December 2021 has taken place due to a change in revenue recognition policies relating to software licences and third-party services agreements resold on a standalone basis following the finalisation of an agenda decision by the IFRS Interpretation Committee (the 'Committee').